makannew/use-delayed-function/README.md

 ```

 Another use case is changes debouncing.
-In below example debounced change in textarea is shown in a paragraph.
+In below example debounced change in textarea is shown in another paragraph.

 ```jsx
   const [debounceChange] = useDelayedFunction(changeContent, 900)